rubin-dp0/cst-dev/AMM_detritus/cmdline-custom-coadd-3507.rst

 Be aware that this takes approximately 15 minutes to run.
 No output might appear for most of that time, and it may seem as if nothing is happening.
-If you are familiar with the ``top`` command, you'll notice that running this in a new terminal will also seem to show no activity.

 Note a few things about this command: